betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

   * Security
   * Analysis

-As noted above, some of the practices can be opted-out as not applicable (i.e. "N/A") which is quite important in order for the OpenSSF Best Practices to be broadly applicable.
+As noted above, some of the practices can be opted out as not applicable (i.e. "N/A") which is quite important in order for the OpenSSF Best Practices to be broadly applicable.
 For example, almost all of the technical security-related items can be marked as "N/A" if the project does not have any security-related or security-critical code.

 The OpenSSF Best Practices are listed for each badge level individually and as a full set<sup>[[ossfbpa]]</sup>.